Paget's disease of the nipple is usually associated with breast cancer.

 - whether the tumour is in one place or scattered throughout your breast

-After having breast-conserving surgery, it's likely you will need radiation treatment (radiotherapy) to destroy any remaining cancer cells.
+After having breast-conserving surgery, it's likely you'll need to have radiotherapy to destroy any remaining cancer cells.

 If you have a mastectomy, you may be able to have reconstructive surgery to recreate your breast.
 This can be done by: